Unconstrained fixed income: Harnessing the diversity of the universe

-However, that is not to say it is not a high conviction strategy.
-We strongly believe we can create potentially good returns by using our flexibility to be opportunity-driven and selective rather than tied to a specific benchmark.
-We place a great deal of emphasis on implementing active strategies and single name ideas that are conviction-driven and designed to weather short-term noise, rather than trying to aggressively time markets.
+However, that is not to say we don’t have a high conviction strategy.
+We strongly believe in creating potentially good returns by using the flexibility to be opportunity-driven and selective rather than tied to a specific benchmark.
+We also prefer to emphasize on implementing active strategies and single name ideas that are conviction-driven and designed to weather short-term noise, rather than trying to aggressively time markets.

 We know the economic cycle is in constant motion and different asset types will perform better or worse at different points.
 This does not make asset allocation as easy as it sounds.
 Firstly, we need to be able to identify where we are in the cycle to get ahead of the market and obtain the right assets at the right price.
 Secondly, hugely unpredictable market events can happen at any point.

 Managing an unconstrained fixed income strategy through a changing market environment is not about predicting the unpredictable.
 Rather, it is about positioning for the right, long-term reasons based on observable facts - and having the agility to respond as markets move.

 Simplicity and transparency

 Unconstrained fixed income is a broad concept and strategies can vary in complexity and objectives.
 Some areas of today’s fixed income universe are more complicated and exotic than traditional bonds.
 While these can offer compelling yields and perform well in risk-on phases, being overly concentrated in these areas may expose investors to more risk than they anticipate.